robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 Some template files do not have their corresponding function file.
 The reason for this is that they may not have variables in the template file or the functions to generate the code are very simple.

-## How the Template variables code is generated?
+## How the Template variables code is generated
 If we check the [string.Template](https://docs.python.org/3/library/string.html#string.Template.substitute) documentation we can see that one of the ways to give value to the variables contained in the text is calling the *substitute* method with a dictionary as parameter.
 The keys will be the names of the variables to be filled and the values, the text by which it is going to be replaced.
 Therefore, from the ComponentFacade and the variables to be filled, we can generate this dictionary.